peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.planeNormInPlace(plane) <a id='H3DU.Math.planeNormInPlace'></a>

-Normalizes this plane so that its normal is a <a href="tutorial-glmath.md">unit vector</a>, unless all the normal's components are 0.
+Normalizes this plane so that its normal is a <a href="tutorial-glmath.md">unit vector</a>, unless all the normal's components are 0, and sets this plane to the result.
 The plane's distance will be divided by the current normal's length.